Tengku Hazman: Club career

 He last played as a midfielder with PKNS FC, which he joined from his previous club Terengganu FA for the 2011 season.

-National team
+International career

 Hazman represented Malaysia 16 times from 1998 to 2005, scoring 3 goals.
 He also has captained the national team.
 Early in his career, he was in the Malaysia national under-21 football team that competes in the 1997 FIFA World Youth Championship, held in Malaysia.